grantgolden13/css-project/README.md

-An additional HTML and CSS Project from The Odin Project, focused specifically on CSS Flexbox.
+An HTML and CSS Project from The Odin Project, focused specifically on CSS Flexbox.